codewp/easy-sale-badges-for-woocommerce/readme.txt

 == Changelog ==

 = 2.2.0 =
-* Added an option to Enable or Disable the Negative Sign Before Percentage Discount.
+* Added an option to enable or disable the negative sign before percentage discount.
 * Compatibility with WooCommerce 8.8.2

 = 2.1.0 =